aaholmes/risq/README.md

 ![RISQ Logo](risq_logo.png)

 **Note:** This is research code developed during PhD and postdoctoral work, primarily focused on implementing and testing specific electronic structure methods.
-It may lack the polish, flexibility, and extensive testing of production software.
+It may lack the polish, flexibility, and extensive testing (especially automated test coverage) of production software.

 ## Overview